This air fryer fish is crispy, fast, and foolproof.

 Dredge and coat the fish.

-Measure the cornmeal, flour, Cajun seasoning, paprika, garlic powder, salt, and black pepper into a medium-sized bowl and mix.
-One at a time, dip each filet into the cornmeal and flour mixture.
+Mix the cornmeal, flour, Cajun seasoning, paprika, garlic powder, salt, and black pepper.
+Dip each filet into the cornmeal and flour mixture.
 Make sure the coating covers all of the sides, and then shake off the excess.

 email this recipe!